International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_3_Contract_Negotiation.md

 ## Clearing House

-In addition, for extra security, the approval of a Contract Request or Offer may be extended by involving the Clearing House.
+In addition, for separate trust or for regulation in some data spaces, the approval of a Contract Request or Offer may be extended by involving the Clearing House.
 After a successful Contract Request validation, the Data Provider signed and stored the Contract Agreement locally.
 Next, this is additionally sent to the Clearing House.